AbdulHalikHR/Data-Analytics-and-Machine-Learning-Projects/README.md

-# Portfolio Projects - README Templates
+# Python and MySQL based Projects:

 ## 1. Analyze Your Own Expenses
 ### 📌 Objective